11eerrrdd11/recommendations-ai/README.md

         - [x] remove-from-list (not available for Hexxee)
     - [x] Hide API key from browsers with restricted cloud function
 - [ ] Start AB test with client
+    - [x] Add optimizely to theme
-    - [ ] Toggle recommendations for users from two different experiments
+    - [ ] Save experimentId when logging user events
-    - [ ] Denote
+    - [ ] Toggle recommendations based on variation
 - [ ] Hexxee phase 2
     - [ ] Ensure all user events are being collected
     - [ ] Train a model (2-5 days)